First Chapter Contest

 - If your entry is part of a trilogy or series, please only submit the first chapter of the FIRST manuscript in your series.
 First chapters submitted from sequels will be disqualified.

-- If your chapter placed in a previous year, you may not enter it again in the contest, even if it is substantially revised.
+- If your chapter placed in a previous year, you may not enter a chapter from the same book, even if it is substantially revised or completely new material.

 - Each entry must be submitted in its own, SEPARATE email.